 One of the first decisions I had to make when writing scripts for the Aztec Empire comic book series was what to call the Aztec and the Spaniards.
 I went with those names because they’re the most familiar and immediately understandable today.
-But during the Spanish conquest of Mexico, the Aztec didn’t call themselves Aztec, and Spaniards didn’t call themselves Spaniards.
+But during the Spanish-Aztec War, the Aztec didn’t call themselves Aztec, and Spaniards didn’t call themselves Spaniards.
 So why do we call them that?

 At the time of Cortes’ arrival in 1519, the Aztec called themselves Mexica.
 Three centuries earlier, they were known as Aztlaneca or Azteca.
 They migrated from a place known as Aztlan, along with eight other nomadic tribes, to an island in Lake Texcoco.
 Legend has it that upon seeing an eagle perched on a cactus with a snake in its beak, the Azteca interpreted this as a sign from their god Huitzilopochtli and decided to set down roots.